Documents Required for Dominican Birth Transcription

 - If your mother is Dominican and her surname changed from her maiden name to your father's surname before you were born, we'll need an original long-form version of your parents' marriage certificate with apostille

-Please share photos of all your documentation from the beginning so we can review and provide guidance.
+Please share photos of all your documentation with us from the beginning so we can review and provide guidance on whether any corrections or additional documents will be needed.

 Your Dominican Parent's Cédula ID Cards

 Almost all Dominican adults have a national ID card called a cédula.
-It is essential that we include a photo/scan of your Dominican parent's most recent cédula when we lodge the transcription request.
+When available, we must include a photo/scan of your Dominican parent's most recent cédula when we lodge the transcription request.

 Cédula History:

-- Up to 1990s: "Old" cédulas were made of beige-colored card and were roughly the size of a bank account book
+- Up to mid-1990s: "Old" cédulas were made of beige-colored card and were roughly the size of a bank account book

-- Since approximately 2000: "New" cédulas are made of plastic and are the size of a credit card.
-All of them are still valid, but they expired in 2024 whilst we wait for the new design.
+- Since approximately 1996: "New" cédulas are made of plastic and are the size of a credit card.
+All current cédulas show a 2024 expiry date and remain valid until the new cédula design is introduced in early 2026.

-If you provide us with a photo of your Dominican parent's old cédula, and the inspectors at the Junta check in the system and see that your parent had/has a more recently issued new cédula, then our request will be rejected.
+If you provide us with a photo of your Dominican parent's old cédula, and the inspectors at the Junta check in the system and see that your parent had/has a more recently issued new cédula, this can lead to delays or requests for updated documentation.

-Getting their hands on the most recent cédula of their parent can be very challenging for many of our clients who have no contact with their Dominican parent, so many ask mutual relatives for help to obtain photos of the front and back of the cédula.
+We understand this can be very challenging for clients who have no contact with their Dominican parent.
+In such cases, many ask mutual relatives for help to obtain photos of the front and back of the cédula.
+If this is impossible, we'll work with you to present your case with the documentation you can provide.

 If you're new to the topic, start with our overview of Dominican citizenship by descent.